For many, the new year is an opportunity to look back at memories made — the good times, the big wins, maybe some lessons learned.

 Think about what numbers might be interesting to your customers.
 Here are some examples we’ve seen from different industries:

 Numbers are everywhere in Orangetheory Fitness’s video, numbers included “splat points” and calories burned — keeping the video short and sweet.

 Numbers even influenced the audio choice.
-With the help of DJ Gazzo, Orangetheory Fitness created a personalized soundtrack to the customer’s workout BPM.
-It was a creative spin on personalization that made the video even more unique.
+With the help of DJ Gazzo, Orangetheory Fitness created a personalised soundtrack to the customer’s workout BPM.
+It was a creative spin on personalisation that made the video even more unique.

 For fitness lovers, a quick video that provided a snapshot of their accomplishments was a perfect gift, letting them look back at the progress they made to motivate themselves for the future.
 And because the video was essentially a celebration of a member’s achievements, customers felt valued — critical for reducing churn rate and building brand loyalty.

 4. Feature Dynamic Visuals